alexpavlakis/sudoku/README.md

 #> [1] 898
 ```

 `analyze_sudoku` returns some helpful information about sudoku puzzles.
+Both the easy and hard sudokus that come with the package have legal, unique solutions; but the easy sudoku has more clues, "hidden singles", and "naked singles" (unknown cells that can be populated with simple logic).

 ``` r
 # Compare the easy and hard sudokus that come with the package